tbrunsch/Hippodamus/README.md

         coordinator.aggregate(() -> runTask());
     }
 }
-System.out.println("Super task successful: " + successAggregator.getAggregatedValue());
+System.out.println("Supertask successful: " + successAggregator.getAggregatedValue());
 ```

-In the previous example, the method `runTask()` returns a boolean value describing the success of the sub task.
+In the previous example, the method `runTask()` returns a boolean value describing the success of the subtask.
 The value aggregated until a certain point in time can be queried via the method `Aggregator.getAggregatedValue()`.

 ### Aggregators

 The interface `dd.kms.hippodamus.api.aggregation.Aggregator` describes how values of a type `S` have to be aggregated to a value of type `R`.
 In many cases `S` and `R` will be identical.
 You can either directly implement that interface or use the factory class `dd.kms.hippodamus.api.aggregation.Aggregators` to construct an aggregator.
 This factory provides methods for creating

-- Disjunction (logical or) and conjunction (logical and) aggregators and
+- disjunction (logical or) and conjunction (logical and) aggregators and
-- Aggregators based on an initial value, an aggregation function, and a predicate that can be used to test whether aggregation can complete prematurely (see Section [Short Circuit Evaluation](#short-circuit-evaluation)).
+- aggregators based on an initial value, an aggregation function, and a predicate that can be used to test whether aggregation can complete prematurely (see Section [Short Circuit Evaluation](#short-circuit-evaluation)).

-### Aggregating Sub Task Values
+### Aggregating Subtask Values

-To aggregate the value of a sub task, you simply call the method `AggregationCoordinator.aggregate()` (instead of `ExecutionCoordinator.execute()`).
+To aggregate the value of a subtask, you simply call the method `AggregationCoordinator.aggregate()` (instead of `ExecutionCoordinator.execute()`).
 Of course, only tasks are accepted that have a return value that match the expectation of the aggregator that has been specified when constructing the `AggregationCoordinator`.

 Note that an `AggregationCoordinator` is just a special `ExecutionCoordinator` and that the `aggregate()` method does the same as the `execute()` method plus some additional aggregation logic.
 Hence, aggregation tasks are not different from other tasks.
 They just get some extra treatment.
 Consequently, it is valid to mix aggregation tasks and other tasks: